falkr/ttm4115/pages/unit-4-req/preparation-1.md

 # User Requirements

-Read carefully through the following book chapters from the compendium:
+Read carefully through the following book chapters from the compendium.
+You find the book chapters as PDF files on Blackboard.

 * Software Requirements, Third Edition Karl Wiegers and Joy Beatty, 2013, Microsoft Press.
 **Chapter 1: The Essential Software Requirement.** pp 3--23 (20 pages).